FAQ

 What height should the pickups be?

 Feel free to experiment with the height of the neck pickup - we usually like to set the bridge around 2/32" on the treble side as you measure from the top of the poles to the bottom of the string when depressed at the last fret, and 3/32" on the bass side.
-We then set the height of the neck pickup so it gives me an equal volume.
+We then set the height of the neck pickup so it gives an equal volume.
 You can also back off the pole pieces to adjust the balance between the strings.